RecordEvolution/TDMtermite/README.md

 ### CLI tool

-To install the CLI tool _tdmripper_ do
+To install the CLI tool _tdmreaper_ do

 ```Shell
 make install